 - gold coins or pot of gold

-- The cereal box will the basis of your leprechaun trap.
+The cereal box will the basis of your leprechaun trap.
 I used a special edition Lucky Charms box because they already had fun decorations on the box itself and it made the crafting easier.
 But you can use any cereal box if you want.
 You will just have to use construction paper to cover up the print and make the trap attractive to leprechauns.
-Remove any cereal from the cereal box and lay it down flat, taped shut.

-- Cut out a portion of the box that can be used as a rainbow bridge.
-This part should be done by the parent with scissors or a knife.
+Next, cut out a portion of the box that can be used as a rainbow bridge.
+This part should be done by the parent with scissors or a utility knife.
 Just start about an inch out from the short box edge and cut two lines up the middle stopping about 4 inches away from the top of the box.
 Then cut across joining the two cuts so that you can lift the flap.

-- Make a trapdoor to cover the gap with brown construction paper.
+Now, make a trapdoor to cover the gap with brown construction paper.
 Leave it a little longer than the gap so that you can trim it sit perfectly after it is attached.
-Attach the trapdoor securely with scotch tape on the end close to the top edge of the box .
+Then, attach the trapdoor securely with scotch tape on the end close to the top edge of the box .
 Trim trap door edge if it comes up on the bridge too much making the trap door obvious.
 It needs to sit flat without a gap.
+See above photo.

-- Add pom poms around to create bushes and visual appeal.
-These can be glued down with a bit of hot glue, if you like.
+Add pom poms around to create bushes and visual appeal.
+You can glue these down with a bit of hot glue.
 Make sure your child understands glue guns get hot and can be dangerous and to let you operate the glue gun unless they are old enough and supervised.

-- Color 6 of the popsicle sticks the colors of the rainbow and then use hot glue to affix them as rungs in a ladder attached to the two plain sticks.
-Lean the leprechaun ladder up against the box so that they can reach the rainbow bridge.
+Next, color 6 of the popsicle sticks the colors of the rainbow.
+Then use hot glue to affix them as rungs in a ladder attached to the two plain sticks.
+Once it is ready, lean the leprechaun ladder up against the box so that they can reach the rainbow bridge.
 For example, see above photo.